 Fall in Banff National Park offers some great opportunities for landscape photography, particularly from mid-September to mid-October.
 This is my favourite time to photograph in the Canadian Rockies.
 Read through this fall photography guide to Banff for some information regarding where to go to find the best locations to photograph in the area!
-If you want to take some of the guesswork out of it then I offer two photography workshops at this time of year both of which still have spaces available.
-These run from September 28th – October 3rd, and October 4th – 7th and include all accommodation and transportation.
+If you want to take some of the guesswork out of it then I offer multiple photography workshops at this time of year which include all accommodation and transportation.
 Get in touch using the form below for more information or to make a booking:

 The reason this is the best time to visit the Canadian Rockies for photography is that you often have freshly snow capped peaks, the ability to access areas higher up in the alpine, the lakes remain unfrozen with their glacial coloration, and of course the splashes of yellow and orange of the alpine larch needles or trembling aspen leaves.
 This colour is not as widespread as it is in Eastern Canada where Maple trees predominate, or even as in a similar mountain environment like Colorado in the United States.
 It is more like a treasure hunt here in Banff National Park and you often have to strap on a backpack and take a hike to reach the most picturesque fall photography spots.
 Rather than recommend an exact spot I like to recommend areas which allow you to explore a little more and find your own unique take on the environment.
 I’ve found this more rewarding & productive not being tied to a particular spot or shot that you might have seen before.

 Weather is a big consideration at this time of year before you set out.
 You need to be prepared for the possibility of walking through snow underfoot, colder temperatures, and less stable conditions.
 It is worth it for the photographs you will take and who knows maybe you will score the perfectly clear fall day in Banff!
 More information on the Banff weather can be found here.